JoeMei0603/EST-Exercise1/Exercise_3/03-messages/Documentation.md

 # Documentation Exercise 3 : Messages

 ## A. Number of invocations
-Before we could write the tests, we had to refactor the code of the `MessageProcessor` class to inject the dependency on `MessageService`.
-This allows us to use a mock object of `MessageService`.
+Before we could write the tests, we had to modify the code of the `MessageProcessor` class and inject the dependency on `MessageService`.
+This allowed us to use a mock object of `MessageService`.
 Then, we have created a unit test to ensure that the `sendmessage` method in the `MessageService` class is called as often as messages are to be sent.